abdallaskar/Weather_today/README.md

 # Know today's weather

 A sleek weather dashboard for Egyptian cities (Cairo, Alexandria, Mansoura, Qena),
+and for global cities ( New York - London - Berlin - Paris - Tokyo ).
 showcasing current weather and a 5-day forecast.
 Built with HTML, CSS, and JavaScript,
 powered by the OpenWeatherMap API, and styled with a modern glassmorphism UI.